-Backup approaches for git restore
+Backup approaches for ‘git restore’ deleted files

 Get free trial